Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 What is a Project Workflow?

-A project workflow, thus, defines the sequence of activities, responsibilities, and data that must be exchanged or completed to move forward a project.
+A project workflow, thus, defines the sequence of activities, responsibilities, and data that must be exchanged or completed to move forward with a project.
 Project workflows usually define a set of repeatable, well-structured activities, not one-off endeavors.

 Think of it as an advanced version of a checklist.
 While a checklist is purely sequential, a workflow contains complex if-then logic to define the right sequence of events.